picketbox/picketbox-quickstarts/solder-integration/README.md

-HTTP CLIENT_CERT Authentication Example
+Using PicketBox with Solder in CDI applications
 ===================

 What is it?
 -----------

-This example demonstrates how to enable HTTP CLIENT_CERT Authentication in web applications.
+This example demonstrates how to use PicketBox in CDI Web Applications using Solder.

+For more information, see [here](https://docs.jboss.org/author/display/SECURITY/PicketBox+Solder)

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.